mikolmogorov/Ragout/docs/INSTALL.md

 A: Probably your compiler is too old and does not support C++0x.
 Minimum versions of GCC and Clang are mentioned above.

+Q: clang error: unknown argument: '-mno-fused-madd'

+A: This is a python/clang issue on Mac OS.
+To resolve it, update your Python 2.7 to the most recent version.